 An Application Provider may require that its Application code to be loaded on the card shall be checked for integrity and authenticity.
 The DAP Verification privilege of the Application Provider's Security Domain shall provide this service on behalf of the Application Provider.
 A Controlling Authority may require that all Application code to be loaded onto the card shall be checked for integrity and authenticity.
-The Mandated DAP Verification privilege of the Controlling Authority's Security Domain shall provide this service on behalf of the Controlling Authority.
+The Mandated DAP Verification privilege of the Controlling Authority's Security Domain shall provide this service on behalf of the Controlling Authority's Security Domain shall provide this service on behalf of the Controlling Authority.